Animals feed on leftover food. The crows and the street dogs would be the usual sight. But have you seen cows?

 More than two decades have passed since the epidemic Mad Cow disease in the UK.
 However, there is no guarantee that it won’t come back.
 Mad Cow disease is actually called Bovine Spongiform Encephalopathy.
 Yes, it sounds silly, but it has caused even the death of humans.

-Almost all the areas in Bangalore city has a particular type of space for garbage disposal, which the municipality does not allot.
+Almost all the areas in Bangalore city has a particular type of space for garbage disposal, which the municipality did not allot.
 It can be a corner of a road, a sidewalk, among the ruins of a building.
-It can be any place the public feels convenient to dump garbage.
+It can be any place the public feels convenient to dump the garbage.
 Isn’t that so moronic?